|

 AKC designation means something

-That's one reason why I don't pay any attention to club registrations other than the AKC or the United Kennel Club (which is reputable but more family oriented than the AKC).
+I don't pay any attention to club registrations other than the AKC or the United Kennel Club (which is reputable but more family oriented than the AKC).

 Mutts are not guaranteed to be healthier

-This is reality.
-The AKC requires that offspring come from the mating of dogs registered with the club.
 Unfortunately, there are a limited number of champion male dogs bred repeatedly so any defective gene becomes more common throughout the breed.

 Even if the current canine diseases were eliminated through DNA testing, different diseases might occur in a closed, weakening gene pool.